If you could address only one nutrient deficiency in most cases of nutrient-deficiency hair loss, the answer is usually: iron (Scalp Care & Routine).

 As a result, the same nutrient—iron—can create anxiety and confusion.

-This article is not about creating another “number panic,” but about clarifying one thing: why iron is usually the first priority in nutrient-deficiency hair loss, and what it really affects.
+This article is not about creating another “number panic,” but about clarifying one thing: why iron is usually the first priority in nutrient-deficiency hair loss, and what it really affects (Overview of Internal Support).

 Iron’s core role in the body is not to make hair grow, but to support oxygen transport and energy metabolism.